dschmenk/PLASMA/README.md

 PLASMA includes a very minimal runtime that nevertheless provides a great deal of functionality to the system.
 Two system calls are provided to access native 6502 routines (usually in ROM) and ProDOS.

-call(aReg, xReg, yReg, statusReg, addr) returns a pointer to a four byte structure containing the A,X,Y and STATUS register results.
+call(aReg, xReg, yReg, statusReg, addr) returns a pointer to a four-byte structure containing the A,X,Y and STATUS register results.

 ```
 const xreg = 1